davidcalikes/portfolio-project-one/README.md

     * Users who are fans of Traditional Celtic and or Bluegrass music.

-    * Users who are fans of Indie music
+    * Users who are fans of Indie music.

-    * Users who value worthy causes
+    * Users who value worthy causes.

-    * Users who are looking for exclusive content
+    * Users who are looking for exclusive content.

     * Users who regularly listen to music online.